chevalier88/ra-project-3-full-stack-game/README.md

-# Otters vs Koels, Full Stack Game for Project 3
+# Crowds Against Humanity - Full Stack Game for Project 3

-Ideation, Code and Assets for Full Stack Tower Defense "Plants vs Zombies" low-fi clone called Otters vs Koels
+Ideation, Code and Assets for Cards Against Humanity clone with crowd-voting on funniest answers, instead of leaving winthat to the dealer

 by Graham Lim